Rosewood railway station

 Rosewood railway station is located on the Main line railway in Queensland, Australia.
 It serves the town of Rosewood.

 History

 The now-closed Marburg branch railway line split from the Main Line railway at Rosewood.

 Services

 Rosewood is the western terminus of the electrified Brisbane City network.
 It is the terminus for all services to/from Ipswich, with some peak-hour services continuing to Bowen Hills and Caboolture.

 Rosewood is served by Queensland Rail Travel's twice weekly Westlander travelling between Brisbane and Charleville.

+The westbound service (3S86) stops here at 8:31pm on Tuesdays and Thursdays.

+The eastbound service (3987) stops here at 9:50am on Thursdays and Saturdays.

 Services by platform

 Transport Links

-Bus Queensland Lockyer Valley operate one route to and from Rosewood station:
+Bus Queensland Lockyer Valley operate one bus route to and from Rosewood station: